shawnusaf/MELODIES-MONET/docs/develop/datasets.rst

   - ``latitude`` (site latitude, in degrees; ``x`` dim)
   - ``longitude`` (site longitude, in degrees; ``x`` dim)

-* This variable is required for regulatory metrics:
+* This variable is required for regulatory metrics, , and can be optionally used for general timeseries.
+  If you don't care about those, you might omit it:

   - ``time_local`` (local time,
     usually local standard time, not including daylight savings,